DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

-Loop QuizA series of online quizzes delivered via Loop will assess students' understanding of core concepts introduced in lectures and the indicative reading list.10%n/a
+Loop QuizA series of online quizzes delivered via Loop will assess students' understanding of core concepts introduced in lectures and the indicative reading list.5%As required

-AssignmentStudents are required to submit a proposal that provides a formal plan for their practitioner inquiry while on professional placement.
-This will include aspects such as a justification for their study (in relation to critical analysis of research, professional learning, placement context, etc.), an overview of the research plan, analysis, and ethics.30%n/a
+AssignmentStudents are required to submit a formal proposal for their practitioner inquiry while on professional placement.
+This document must include a justification for their study, a critical synthesis of relevant literature, an overview of the research plan, and a strict ethical protocol.20%Sem 1 End

 Poster presentation Students will be required to prepare an accessible academic poster which highlights the key aspects and learnings from their placement inquiry study.
-This will be presented and showcased at a full-day event with peers and relevant stakeholders from HEI and professional placement.60%n/a
+This will be presented and showcased at a full-day event with peers and relevant stakeholders from HEI and professional placement.60%Sem 2 End

 Reassessment Requirement Type